 Gstaad Palace, Gstaad, Switzerland

 Ninety stylishly decorated rooms and suites await you at Gstaad Palace.
 Whether double rooms or the spectacular penthouse suite with three bedrooms – only high-quality materials were processed everywhere.
 Also, everything is equipped with the latest technical requirements.
 Enjoy the breathtaking view of the Swiss Alps.
-From the Walig hut, which is located 1,700 meters above Gsteig, you have an impressive view of Gstaad and the Saanenland.
+From the Walig hut, located 1,700 meters above Gsteig, you have an impressive view of Gstaad and the Saanenland.

 Many esteemed guests have made it a unique family tradition to spend Christmas at the Gstaad Palace, and it is their greatest pleasure to provide the background to these cherished moments.
 If you can’t make it in time for the festivities, the decorations will be up until 30 December!